 This is where the process kicks off.
 First things first, get briefed by the senior editor or content strategist on what each page’s communication goals are.

 Once you get to grips with these, you can begin to gather the facts, quotes, and materials you need to start writing.Remember to review existing content, after all, creation is about more than creating from scratch.

 At this stage, it can be easy to get carried away and collect more info than you actually need.
 Put a cap on the time you’ll spend researching each page.
 Create a research schedule around each page’s communication goals to keep this stage focused.

 Depending on what content you already have and the amount of content needed, this can take between 2-4 hours per web page.
 Don’t put too strict a deadline on this stage, never underestimate the time it takes to produce high-quality content.

 Armed with the info you need to write, this stage is for actual content creation.
 Content needs to be structured and developed so be sure to give writers adequate time to write.
 The to-do list for typical web page goes beyond body copy.
 Here’s an example rundown:

 Remember not all content is text so take some time to put the other content wheels in motion.
 If you require images or video, call on your content team to make plans for its creation.

 Call on your content style guide at this stage.
 This is your bible when it comes to creating on-brand, audience-specific content.
 Haven’t got one yet?
 Start putting your guide together now, here’s a post on doing just that.

 A senior editor and/or subject experts usually step in here.
 It’s useful to have someone other than the writer review as a little perspective works wonders.

-Reviewing content is a vital stage in the production process so take all the time needed.
+Reviewing content is a vital stage in the creation process so take all the time needed.
 Typically, two hours is enough time to conduct a thorough review.